jkarns275/BufFile-rs/README.md

 * write_and_read_16_mb_bufwrite_bufread ... bench:  43,212,873 ns/iter (+/- 25,221,377)
 * write_and_read_16_mb_file_buf         ... bench:  41,640,289 ns/iter (+/- 64,370,614)

-When used for random access files, the performance gain when compared with BufReader and BufWriter is even further exaggerated (it is cumbersome to use the two anyways).
+The performance gain in these examples can likely be contributed by the larger default cache size of BufFile, but when used for random access files, the performance gain when compared with BufReader and BufWriter is even further exaggerated, and not simply from a larger cache size (it is cumbersome to use the two anyways).

 # Example Usage
 This example is a bit obtuse but it demonstrates the relative speed of the BufFile